Child Education Plan

 • Endowment-based child plans:

 Endowment or child education endowment plans provide a lump sum on maturity along with any applicable bonuses.
-These plans are designed to suit a child’s future needs, offering guaranteed2 returns and flexible sum assured options to ensure adequate coverage for the child’s educational requirements.
-2T&C apply
+These plans are designed to suit a child’s future needs, offering guaranteed returns and flexible sum-assured options to ensure adequate coverage for the child’s educational requirements.

 How to get a good child insurance plan?